Montana-Media-Arts/440-interactive-performance/README.md

             - Thursday afternoon
             - Friday morning
     - Dates:
-        - First Drafts due in two weeks. _Monday, April 16th_
+        - First Drafts due in two weeks.
             - Half of the group will perform for me on Monday.
             - The other half will be Wednesday.
             - More information on this will be distributed Wednesday, April 11th.